aselshall/aea/README.md

 - Final Exam 30%

 General notes
-- Grades Due from Faculty by Tuesday, 06 May 2024
-- If you are falling behind, consult the academic calendar for the last day to drop.
+- If you are falling behind, consult the [academic calendar](https://www.fgcu.edu/academics/academiccalendar/) for the last day to drop.
 - Incomplete grades are granted in exceptional circumstances (e.g., medical emergency)

 ## Participation
 For participation assessment, students are expected to:
-- Watch recorded videos and fill-out exit tickets and [participation log](https://aselshall.github.io/aea/hw/participation)
+- Watch recorded videos and fill-out exit tickets
 - Complete the survey at the end of each module meaningfully to provide instructor with constructive feedback and suggestions

 These form the majority of your participation grade.